Daeer-Projects/Converter.Temperature/README.md

     var convertedTemp = tempToConvert.CelsiusToFahrenheit();
 ```

-Then I thought that this looked a bit naf, so went with setting up the *from* first, then the *to*.
+Then I thought that this looked a bit naf so, I went with setting up the *from* first, then the *to*.
 This follows the *fluent* pattern.

 Now it is used like this: